 example.com using the HTTP protocol (the language used to exchange Web resources) over SSL/TLS (a security layer over TCP, the Internet's rules for programs to talk to each other) and request the resource

 Ouinet looks for the content in a different way.
 It uses an index not unlike that of a book: in Ouinet's distributed cache index you look up the whole URL of the content and get a list of clients holding a copy of it.
-The index itself is distributed, with clients in charge of announcing which content they have to others.
+The index itself is distributed, with clients in charge of announcing what content they have to others.
 Actually, only a hint on each URL is announced, so that someone spying your device's traffic cannot tell which content you have, but someone looking for a particular content can follow the hints towards your client.

 Technical note: One way the index is implemented is using BitTorrent's Distributed Hash Table (DHT) to get the addresses (IP and port) of the clients with the content.
 The DHT uses a Cryptographic hash function to compute the table key from the content's URL and some other parameters as the injector key (see below), so that several indexes can coexist.

-Clients offering some particular content over the distributed cache are said to be seeding it or to be their seeders (these terms come from the P2P file sharing world).
+Clients offering some particular content over the distributed cache are said to be seeding it or to be their seeders (these terms come from the P2P file-sharing world).
 Going back to our example scenario, there are two clients seeding some content.
-Unfortunately, one is seeding content Y and the other one content Z, so your client would find no entries for content X in the distributed cache index, as depicted below.
+Unfortunately, one is seeding content Y and the other one content Z, so your client would find no entries for content X in the distributed cache index, as depicted below:

 If encryption was not sufficient, connections to injectors can use special obfuscation techniques (like I2P and Tor's Pluggable Transports) to make identification even more difficult.